-Whatever the reason may be, you’ve found yourself contemplating “Could I possibly handle a LDR (Long Distance Relationship)?”
-What happens when you find someone half way across the world who seems to be everything you are looking for?
-Before you get too swept up in the possibilities and decide you want to try a LDR, there are a few very real aspects you need to consider.
+Whatever the reason may be, you’ve found yourself contemplating “Could I possibly handle an LDR (Long Distance Relationship)?”
+What happens when you find someone halfway across the world who seems to be everything you are looking for?
+Before you get too swept up in the possibilities and decide you want to try an LDR, there are a few very real aspects you need to consider.
 Be real with yourself when answering the following questions.

 If you are the type of person who likes to know every move your partner makes, likes to be in constant contact with your mate, are easily irritated by innocuous comments the opposite sex makes on your mate’s social media pages, or whose mind races with every missed call or unanswered text…a LDR may not be for you.
 These things will only intensify in a long distance relationship.
 Depending on where your mate may be in the world, you may have different time zones to contend with which could make phone calls a bit more challenging.
 You may have to settle for a call or two a day, a few unreturned texts, and may actually miss a day of communication here and there.

-Also yes, there may be plenty members of the opposite sex lining up in your partner’s local vicinity to throw themselves at your mate.
-This may make you question his/her will power, considering you can’t be physically close on a daily basis.
+Also yes, there may be plenty of members of the opposite sex lining up in your partner’s local vicinity to throw themselves at your mate.
+This may make you question his/her willpower, considering you can’t be physically close on a daily basis.
 You won’t be there to show your face and help mitigate those urges.
-You won’t know many of their social media friends, so you won’t know if those commenting and putting the little heart eyed emoji on his/her pics are family, old friends, exes, or people who want your spot.
+You won’t know many of their social media friends so you won’t know if those commenting and putting the little heart eyed emoji on his/her pics are family, old friends, exes, or people who want your spot.

 One app that may help ease your insecurities is the app Couple.
 Couple basically acts as a social media app just for you and your significant other.
-Read all of this apps features HERE.
+Read all of the features of this app HERE.
 Another app that has the ability to help you feel a better sense of connection to your partner is Happy Couple.
 Happy Couple will quiz you both daily on issues that matter, which can help strengthen emotional bonds.

 Are you a very affectionate person?

 If you need regular hugs and kisses, soft touches, and cuddling to feel connected to your partner, you’re not going to get that in a LDR.
 Many nights you will feel just as lonely as you did when you were single.
 At times it will feel even worse because you know you have someone, yet you can’t touch them.
-Knowing you have to wait months to physically, intimately touch your partner may very well feel like torture.
-Lord forbid something unforseen on either of your ends comes up that makes the time you were SUPPOSED to spend apart become even lengthier.
+Knowing you have to wait a month or so to physically touch your partner may very well feel like torture.
+Lord forbid something unforeseen on either of your ends comes up that makes the time you were SUPPOSED to spend apart become even lengthier.
 You’ll have to get used to feeling deprived.
 There are a few devices that can help bridge the distance you feel, and one of them is the set of Max and Nora masturbators offered by Lovesense.
-These couples’ sex toys interact with each other, so each of you can feel the other’s movements. read the full details HERE.
+These couples’ sex toys interact with each other so each of you can feel the other’s movements. read the full details HERE.